 Get ready costs are costs incurred prior to the property being “in service.”
 These costs can include travel, research, inspections, gut rehabs, materials, labor, painting, etc. Basically, anything that you can think of putting into a rental in order to place a tenant can be considered a “get ready” cost.

 You want to minimize your “get ready” costs, and we help our clients strategically plan their rehabs in order to do so.
-The reason we want to minimize “get ready” costs is that we are forced to capitalize and depreciate these, generally over 27.5 years.
+The reason we want to minimize “get ready” costs is that we are forced to capitalize and depreciate these, generally over 27.5 years (though you may be able to assign some of the costs of your “get ready” expenditures into 5, 7, and 15 year useful life buckets allowing you to depreciate them faster).

 Capitalizing a cost simply means that we add that cost to the basis of the property, rather than immediately expensing it.
 Any cost that we add to the basis, we assign a depreciation schedule to.
 We then write off, via depreciation, a certain amount of the capitalized cost each year.